Steyr AUG Rifle Field Strip

 How do you remove the barrel from a Steyr AUG?

-To remove the barrel, first lock the bolt back.
-Then, press the barrel release button located near the front of the rifle, allowing the barrel assembly to be pulled away from the receiver.
+To remove the barrel, first lock the bolt to the rear.
+Then, press the barrel release button located near the front of the receiver and pull the barrel assembly away from the main body of the rifle.

 What is the anti-pre-engagement claw on the Steyr AUG?

-The anti-pre-engagement claw is a crucial safety feature that wraps around the bolt lugs.
-It prevents the bolt from rotating and locking until it is 100% in battery, ensuring safe operation.
+The anti-pre-engagement claw is a crucial safety feature on the Steyr AUG.
+It surrounds the bolt lugs and prevents the bolt from rotating and locking into place until it is fully seated in battery, thus preventing accidental discharges.

 Related News